 This certificate program is designed for students majoring in fields other than journalism.
 It takes 25 credits to complete, and students can choose a course in broadcast news to learn some basics about the field.
 Students can also expect to learn about reporting, editing, legal aspects of communication and visual communication.

 Core classes in this program cover communications law, reporting, editing and introductory journalism concepts.
 Students choose to concentrate in either sports journalism, public relations or journalism.
 A broadcast news course is offered in the journalism concentration.

 Master of Arts in Sports Journalism

 A bachelor's degree in any field is necessary to apply to this program, as well as a GRE score.
 Students can take classes in sports broadcasting in order to learn about interviewing for television, giving live feedback of sports games and producing live televised sporting events.

 UI is made up of six schools and three colleges, including the College of Arts and Sciences.
 This college houses the Department of Communication.
 Here, students can learn about broadcasting, journalism, public relations and communication.

 Minor in Communication

 Students take three required classes, which can include a course in electronic media, and choose nine credits of elective courses.
 Electives relevant to broadcasting include voice improvement methods, announcing techniques and television direction.
-Students can get hands-on experience in radio or video production through a practical training course.

 Bachelor of Arts or Science in Communication